tomasz-oph/ophelos_python_sdk/USAGE.md

 for debt in results.data:
     print(f"Debt {debt.id}: {debt.status}")

-# Create a new debt
+# Option 1: Create a new debt using dictionary
 new_debt = client.debts.create({
     "customer": "cust_123456789",
     "organisation": "org_123456789",